7.4 Claim Adjudication, EOB/ERA, & Posting

 PRPatient ResponsibilityPatient owes it (deductible, copay, coinsurance)

-PIPayer Initiated ReductionPayer's own reduction not the patient's or contract's fault
+PIPayer Initiated ReductionPayer's own reduction, not contract or patient

 Posting Payments and Adjustments